Equality and Diversity Working Group

 The Group meets twice a year, with out of pocket costs of travel and subsistence for Group members being met by the BES.
 It will comprise a Chair (in the first instance the President) and up to 12 members.
 Three of those members will be drawn from the BES staff (Executive Director plus two others) and 8-9 recruited from via an open call to the BES membership.
 Group members will be chosen for their representation of the BES community, experience of delivering equality and diversity policies and their understanding of the BES.
 They will be appointed for an initial term of three years.

-The Group will be supported by the CEO and Head of External Affairs.
+The Group will be supported by the Head of External Affairs.
 Notes will be taken of Group meetings and circulated to Group members shortly after each meeting.

 Like what we stand for?